 This may sound hard at the beginning but with Ubidots, it's pretty simple.
 We will use a NodeMcu connected to the Ubidots and establish some tones to a few buzzers hooked up to Ubidots.
 Now let's make some music!

-In this post you will learn how to use the NodeMcu with a Buzzer + Ubidots.
-NodeMcu is IoT device with GPIO, PWM, IIC, 1-Wire and ADC all in one board, and it has connection via Wi-Fi.
-Is easy to use and you just need the Arduino IDE to learn to program it.
+In this post you will learn how to use the NodeMcu with a buzzer and Ubidots.
+The NodeMcu is an IoT device with GPIO, PWM, IIC, 1-Wire and ADC all in one board, and connects via Wi-Fi.
+It is easy to learn and prototype with and with the Arduino IDE, programming is a sinch.

 RequirementsFirst, you need the following:

 - Ubidots account

 1. First, couple the NodeMcu to its base shield and connect the buzzer to pin D1.
 See photo below for reference:

 2. Next, go to the Arduino IDE, click on Files -> Preferences and search "http://arduino.esp8266.com/stable/package_esp8266com_index.json" into the Additional Board Manager URLs field.
 You can add multiple URLs, separating them with commas if needed.

 3. Then open "Boards Manager" from Tools -> Board menu and install "esp8266" platform.